Which U.S. cities boast ideal grilling conditions to fire up some meat?

 Behind the ranking

-First, we determined the factors (metrics) that are most relevant to rank the Best Cities for Grilling Meat.
-We then assigned a weight to each factor based on its importance and grouped those factors into 4 categories: Popularity, Access, Cost, and Outdoors.
+First, we determined the factors (metrics) that are most relevant to rank the Best Cities for a Meaty Cookout.
+We then assigned a weight to each factor based on its importance and grouped those factors into 4 categories: Popularity, Meat Cost, Meat Access, and Environmental Conditions.
 The categories, factors, and their weights are listed in the table below.

 Finally, we calculated scores (out of 100 points) for each city to determine its rank in each factor, each category, and overall.
 A city’s Overall Score is the average of its scores across all factors and categories.
-The highest Overall Score ranked “Best” (No. 1) and the lowest “Worst” (No. 469).
-Note: The “Worst” among individual factors may not be No. 469 due to ties.
+The highest Overall Score ranked “Best” (No. 1) and the lowest “Worst” (No. 411).

 Sources

-Ace Hardware, Area Vibes, The Council for Community and Economic Research, Federal Housing Finance Agency, Google Ads, Home Depot, Lowe’s, National Oceanic and Atmospheric Administration, The Real Yellow Pages, True Value, U.S. Environmental Protection Agency, and Yelp
+The Council for Community and Economic Research, Google Ads, National Oceanic and Atmospheric Administration, The Real Yellow Pages, U.S. Environmental Protection Agency, U.S. Federal Housing Finance Agency, and Yelp

 - Grow an edible garden for fresh burger toppings and veggies to throw on the grill.

-- Transform your patio with an outdoor kitchen.
+- Transform your patio and install your grill in an outdoor kitchen.

 - Establish a shady spot in your backyard to escape from the heat.

-- After a day of grilling, cook some s’mores over a fire pit or outdoor fireplace.
+- After a day of grilling, roast some s’mores over a fire pit or outdoor fireplace for dessert.

 Before sparking things up this summer, check with your local HOA, neighborhood, city, and state guidelines to ensure you maintain outdoor cooking compliance and avoid being fined.